 Raising your legs helps with pain and swelling.
+You can:

-Do not sit or stand for a long time.
-When you sit or stand, move your legs every few minutes to keep the blood in your legs moving back to your heart.
+DO NOT sit or stand for long periods of time.
+When you do sit or stand, bend and straighten your legs every few minutes to keep the blood in your legs moving back to your heart.

 Keeping your skin well moisturized helps it stay healthy.
-Talk with your health care provider before using any lotions, creams, or antibiotic ointments.
-Don’t use:
+Talk with your provider before using any lotions, creams, or antibiotic ointments.
+DO NOT use:

 Watch for skin sores on your leg, especially around your ankle.
 Take care of sores right away to prevent infection.